openrails/openrails/Source/Documentation/Manual/operation.rst

 ``TECH DOCS`` folder of an MSTS installation.
 Note that these files must be edited with a Unicode text editor.

+Additionally, a C# scripting interface is available to complement the ``sigscr.dat```file for more complex systems.

 SignalNumClearAhead
 -------------------